Visiting Dutch Gardens

 In Groningen province, a gardening magazine called “Groei & Bloei” (grow and bloom) organizes an Open Gardens Relay each year among members of their Groei & Bloei clubs.
 Every week or two from May until September, members in a different branch of the club open their gardens to visitors.
 (Their website is in Dutch, but click on kalender and open tuinen for the schedule and locations.)

 Another Groningen gardening event takes place in the eastern part of the province, Westerwolde, in a number of towns stretching along the German border.
-Westerwolde rijgt, which loosely translates as “Westerwolde laces up,” combines private gardens and art and takes place each year mid to late June (Check their home page for the exact dates).
+Westerwolde rijgt, which loosely translates as “Westerwolde laces up,” combines private gardens and art and takes place each year mid to late June.
+In 2026 the event takes place June 20-28.

 Westerwolde rijgt involves 20 gardens of all shapes and sizes, all open free to the public, and all displaying artworks of various sorts.
-You can glimpse the gardens and examples of the art in each here by scrolling down to the bottom of the page and clicking on each one.
+You can glimpse the gardens and examples of the art in each here.
+Click at the top on the Onze tuinen tab, then choose one of the gardens in the dropdown list to see photos.

 Unfortunately this part of Westerwolde’s website doesn’t seem to be available in English, but if you call + 31 599-650039, send an e-mail and/or click around the site you should get the main points.